 Hire Erik Deckers to speak at your next event

 I’ve given more than 400 presentations on personal branding, content marketing, social media marketing, and writing, and have owned this content marketing and social media agency since 2009.
 I have also been a regular speaker on writing humor, dialogue writing, and how to write a book.

-I co-authored Branding Yourself: How to Use Social Media to Invent or Reinvent Yourself (2nd ed.), No Bullshit Social Media: The All-Business, No-Hype Guide to Social Media Marketing, The Owned Media Doctrine, and helped write Twitter Marketing for Dummies.
+I co-authored Branding Yourself: How to Use Social Media to Invent or Reinvent Yourself (2nd ed.), No Bullshit Social Media: The All-Business, No-Hype Guide to Social Media Marketing, The Owned Media Doctrine.
+I also ghost-wrote half of Twitter Marketing for Dummies in 2009.
 I published my first novel, Mackinac Island Nation in 2019 and will publish two more novels in 2023.

 I’ve been a writer for 30 years, and a blogger since 1997.
 I’ve been doing Internet marketing for so long, I remember when we just called it “marketing.”
 I’ve been a newspaper humor columnist since 1994.

-I keep my talks both informative and humorous, and I use stories and case studies to convey my message.
+My talks are informative and humorous, and I use stories and case studies to convey my message.
 I customize every presentation to each audience, their industry, and their issues.

 I can name 7 of the 10 commandments.
 I know most of the state capitals.
 I know what “metonymy” means.
-I never put more than 7 words on a presentation slide and use photos rather than text.
 I never read my slides.
-I enjoy speaking to large crowds, but get a little nervous with small ones.
-I believe the designated hitter rule hurts baseball, and that pitchers should have to take an at-bat.
+I enjoy speaking to large crowds, but get nervous speaking to small ones.
+And I know real words that rhyme with Orange, Purple, Silver, and Month.

 - 12 Professional Secrets to Improve Your Writing: Writing is not everyone’s cup of tea, but most people have to use it in the corporate setting.
 Many people like to use jargon, or use big words, or write in passive voice, and it creates cluttered, uninteresting writing.
 I’ll show you how to tighten up your writing and make it sing!
 (Or at least not bore the pants off your readers.)
 Target: People who have to regularly write reports, emails, and other content for others in the workplace.